kalekdev/uni/semester-1/nus-1/notes.typ

 Nonetheless they are very useful in practice and certainly worth studying.

 Charge polarity is completely arbitrary; it is only important to stay consistent.
-The same applies to magnetic poles, which were so defined based on the Earth's magnetic field (however this flips occaisonally too...).
+The same applies to magnetic poles, which were so defined based on the Earth's magnetic field (however this flips occasionally too...).
 #figure(
   image("images/conventional-current.png", width: 50%),
 ) <fig-conventional-current>